StephenTaylor-Kx/adventofq/week1.md

 ### Part 2

 Part 2 complicates the picture.
 The first column of `c` still describes forward movements.
 But we now need to calculate ‘aim’.
-Up and Down now adjust aim.
+Up and Down now adjust aim, not depth.
 Depth changes by the product of forward motion and aim.

 A table can help us to think this through.
 ```q